Can anybody be dismissed forthwith... when the service agreement mentions Termination with 3 months' notice.

 Dear Rajiv,

-In the case of dismissal of an employee belonging to the cadre of workman under the ID Act,1947, it requires a formal disciplinary action comprising of issuance of charge memo by the competent authority, placing the employee under suspension pending enquiry if there be the need for it depending on the gravity of the charges leveled and paying subsistence allowance at the rates specified during the entire period of suspension, conduct of a domestic enquiry in case of rebuttal of the charges by the delinquent employee, analysing the findings of the enquiry officer, issuance of a second show cause notice on the proposed punishment of dismissal with the enquiry report and finally issuance of an orders of dismissal by the competent disciplinary authority generally with prospective effect.
-Any procedural lapse or violation of the principles of natural justice would be viewed seriously in judicial review later and the orders of dismissal would be set aside enabling the workman get reinstatement with back wages and all attendant service benefits.
-Therefore, no employer can resort to summary dismissal of an employee of the workman cadre forth with skipping all the above procedural formalities.
+In the case of dismissal of an employee belonging to the cadre of workman under the ID Act, 1947, it requires a formal disciplinary action comprising issuance of a charge memo by the competent authority, placing the employee under suspension pending inquiry if there be the need for it depending on the gravity of the charges leveled and paying subsistence allowance at the rates specified during the entire period of suspension, conduct of a domestic inquiry in case of rebuttal of the charges by the delinquent employee, analyzing the findings of the inquiry officer, issuance of a second show cause notice on the proposed punishment of dismissal with the inquiry report and finally issuance of orders of dismissal by the competent disciplinary authority generally with prospective effect.
+Any procedural lapse or violation of the principles of natural justice would be viewed seriously in judicial review later and the orders of dismissal would be set aside enabling the workman to get reinstatement with back wages and all attendant service benefits.
+Therefore, no employer can resort to summary dismissal of an employee of the workman cadre forthwith skipping all the above procedural formalities.

 From India, Salem